MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 Use this command to evaluate the trained model.

-# Hyperparameters
+# Hyper-parameters

-You can define hyperparameters in training_script.py.
+You can define hyper-parameters in training_script.py.